A Model to Guide the Adoption of Quality E-Learning: Foundational, Interactive and Transformational

 - The instructional strategies are the methods for delivering this content and how students will engage with it,

-- The communication tools to be used between student and lecturer and between student and student, and
+- The communication tools to be used between student and educator and between student and student, and

 - How the course will assess the knowledge gained by the student, how are outcomes assessed?